DIY Pine Cone Christmas Tree

 Gluing the Pine Cones

-Hot glue pine cones to your cardboard cone starting at the bottom and work your way up.
-I used some whole pine cones at the bottom of mine and cut pine cones into smaller pieces as I moved up the tree.
-Below are tips on how to cut them.
+Hot glue pine cones to your cardboard cone, starting at the bottom and working your way up.
+I used whole pine cones at the bottom and cut pine cones into smaller pieces as I moved up the tree.
+Below are tips on cutting them.

 Hot glue pine cones to your cardboard cone starting at the bottom, work your way up.
 I used some whole pine cones at the bottom of mine and cut pine cones into smaller pieces as I moved up the tree.
 Below are tips on how to cut them.